redhat-developer/odo/docs/website/docs/command-reference/init.md

 ## Interactive mode

 In interactive mode, you will be guided to choose:
-- a devfile from the list of devfiles present in the registry or registries referenced (using the `odo preference registry` command),
+- a devfile from the list of devfiles present in the registry or registries referenced (using the `odo registry` command),
 - a starter project referenced by the selected devfile,
 - a name for the component present in the devfile.